rabbitmq/rabbitmqadmin-ng/README.md

  * Output should be revisited: what columns are output by default, whether columns should be selectable
  * Support for JSON and CSV was a popular addition in `rabbitmqctl`, `rabbitmq-diagnostics`, etc. Perhaps `rabbitmqadmin` should consider supporting them, too?

-and on top of that, we'd like to expand the Rust expertise on our team, just like we did with Elixir in the 2nd generation of `rabbitmqctl`, `rabbitmq-diagnostics`, `rabbitmq-upgrade`, and so on.

 ## Project Maturity